zero-day-ai/zero-day-ai.github.io/content/blog/introducing-gibson.md

 ## Breaking the Black Box: Gibson Framework Launch

 Today we're excited to announce **Gibson**, an open source framework designed specifically for AI model security research.
-Named after the cyberpunk pioneer William Gibson, this toolkit embodies the spirit of exploration and understanding in the rapidly evolving landscape of AI security.
+This toolkit embodies the spirit of exploration and understanding in the rapidly evolving landscape of AI security.

 ## Why Gibson?